 The main cause of water wisteria melting is insufficient nutrients.
 These plants need a constant supply of nutrients and a deficiency will cause plant growth to suffer and eventually stop.
 If you notice discoloration on the stem or leaves of the plant, check the water parameters.
 Fertilizers or heavier feedings may help to keep your plant fed.

-Another factor that could be a problem is lighting.
+Another factor that is a problem is lighting.
 Water wisteria can tolerate high lighting with no problem, but not if they’re not given enough time to acclimate.
 The truth is that this is an easy plant that’s commonly found.
 It’s usually kept under low to medium lighting in stores, making it necessary to acclimate to higher lighting once in your home aquarium.

 Keep in mind that it is also very common for new plants to melt during the acclimation process.
 Over the first few weeks of owning a new plant, the plant will usually shed all of its leaves to grow better and stronger.